Norsey Road, Billericay

 BEDROOM THREE 4.04m x 3.96m (13' x 13'3)

-This room features a window to the front and three built-in wardrobes.
+This room features three built-in wardrobes.

 BEDROOM FOUR 3.66m x 2.71m (12' x 8'11)